A Forest for Us All

 Later, Fred made notes, adding the birds he’d identified to records he’s kept for a half-century.
 He and his late wife, Chris, bought these woods in 1970, added adjacent land over the years, and built the cabin as a summer retreat.
-Expert birders, Fred and Chris traveled the world for their passion.
+They worked to improve habitat for birds and embraced sound forestry practices.

 Today, his land backs up against the 20,000+ acre Camel’s Hump State Park, and the peak of that iconic mountain can be seen, rising impressively to the north.
 Most of that land is conserved.
 Fred and Chris conserved their property with VLT in 2000.

 But Fred’s vision for the land goes beyond simply conserving it.
 He wants the land used for education, research, and careful recreation, including birding.
 “I don’t want it to just sit here,” he said.
 So last year, Fred donated the property outright—more than 450 acres—to VLT.